coders-school/templates/module1/04-specialization.md

 In `VectorMap` write a class constant `is_int_key` that holds a boolean value.
 It should be `true` when the key is `int` and `false` otherwise.

-Generally it should do the same job as `isIntKey()` method, but we want to have it available even without having an object.
+Generally, it should do the same job as the `isIntKey()` method, but we want to have it available even without having an object.

-Take a look in `<type_traits>` library for that.
-It should be useful :)
+Take a look in the `<type_traits>` library for that.
+It should be useful 🙂